JR-Wesley/Verilog-Cookbook/README.md

 │   └── stop_watch_fsm
 └── sim_guide
     ├── iverilog
+    ├── verilator
     └── vivado_script

-31 directories
+32 directories
 ```

 ## Simulation Guide

-This repository adds a definitive (try my best) guide for simulation.
+This repository adds a guide for simulation.
 I believe the basic tools and infrastructure for design and simulation is vital because it can make the process of development and debugging faster.

 In some directories, the waveform after simulation using Iverilog is provided for a better understanding of the circuit.